flyingwolf1701/HyperTrader/backend/docs/completion_summary.md

 - **DECLINE**: Add limit buy at `current+1`, remove at `current+5`

 ### ✅ RESET Mechanism
-- Detects return to 100% long from RETRACEMENT or RECOVER
+- Detects return to 100% long from RETRACEMENT or RECOVERY
 - Resets unit counters to 0
 - Updates fragments based on new position value
 - Tracks cumulative compound growth